Peer-reviewed veterinary case report

 Plain-English summary

-A 9-year-old male neutered domestic shorthair cat was brought to the vet because he had not been eating and had been vomiting for two days.
-Tests showed some minor issues, but nothing alarming, and an ultrasound revealed gas trapped in the stomach wall, along with some fluid and gas in the abdomen.
-A CT scan confirmed the presence of gas in the stomach lining and abdomen, and during surgery, the vet found redness in the stomach and some erosion, but no clear cause was identified; it was suggested that a medication called dexamethasone might have played a role.
-After the vet removed part of the stomach and provided medical treatment, the cat's symptoms improved.
+A 9-year-old male neutered domestic shorthair cat was brought to the vet after two days of not eating and vomiting.
+Tests showed some unusual blood results, and an ultrasound revealed gas trapped in the stomach wall along with other concerning signs.
+A CT scan confirmed the presence of gas in the stomach and abdomen, leading to surgery where they found stomach erosion.
+After a partial gastrectomy and medical treatment, the cat's symptoms improved, and he recovered well.

 Abstract